2025 Labour Migration Policy

 Download The 2025 Malta Labour Migration Policy FAQ Sheet

-Malta Labour Migration Policies for Employers 2025 – FAQ’s
+Malta Labour Migration Policy 2025 – FAQ’s

 To promote sustainable economic growth by managing labour migration, protecting workers’ rights, attracting skilled talent, and ensuring fair, responsible migration practices.